ErenCAkpinar/quant-trade-first-project/README.md

 ## Notes

-- Default config is equities-only using Yahoo Finance for history and Alpaca paper for execution.
+- Default config is equities-only using Alpaca for both historical data and paper execution.
 - Signals and portfolio construction enforce sector and beta neutrality with volatility-targeted sizing.
 - Live trading loop reconciles paper positions every minute and logs fills to `reports/live_pnl.csv`.